 Common Pitfalls in the Self-Forgiveness Process

-The Danger of Perfectionism
+Disease of Perfectionism

 Comparison with Others

-Think about the Past
+Think of the Past

-The Role of Gratitude in Self-Forgiveness
+Role of Gratitude in Self-Forgiveness

-The Impact of Self-Forgiveness on Mental Health
+The Role of Self-Forgiveness on Mental Health

 Results and Recommendations